pksX01/Kaggle-Competitions/README.md

 # Kaggle-Competitions

-Here I upload all my code of the Kaggle competitions in which I participate.
+Here I upload all of my code from the Kaggle competitions in which I participate.

 I have participated in following Kaggle competitions till now:
 1. Digit Recognizer